 The study is organised and sponsored by the University of Oxford.
 The study is funded through financial support to the University of Oxford from the National Institute for Health Research (NIHR), which is a UK government funded research agency.
-Funding for analysis of some exploratory objectives has been received from AstraZeneca.
 Neither your GP nor the researchers are paid for recruiting you into this study.